Los Angeles Truck Loading and Docking Bay Accident Attorneys

 Some common hazards leading to Los Angeles loading dock accidents are:

-- Forklift Related Mishaps: Running over a worker inside the trailer, falling or overturning during a lurch event, etc.
+4. Forklift-related mishaps include running over a worker inside the trailer, falling or overturning during a lurch event, and others.

-- Gate Crush and Pinch Accidents: These happen when these heavy, electric-powered, or manually operated gates act as guillotines as they close.
+6. Gate Crush and Pinch Accidents happen when heavy, electric-powered, or manually operated gates act as guillotines as they close.

 Enter the Loading Area Dock